Celebrating the Abilities and Talents

 At the Adult Training Facility, we serve individuals with Intellectual Disabilities and Autism 18 years of age and older.
 Extended School Year and transition programs are available for individuals ages 14 through 21 who are currently in school.
 We also offer an Older Adult Daily Living Program that provides day services to adults with Intellectual Disabilities and Autism ages 60 and over.

-The Adult Training Facility (ATF), with program locations in Washington and Waynesburg, is an individualized teaching and training program whose primary goal is to support adults with Intellectual Disabilities and Autism to live a meaningful life.
-Licensed by the Department of Human Services, the program operates within the community and in the facility, which includes equipment and supplies to enhance the broad options of activities provided to each individual.
+The Adult Training Facility, with program locations in Washington and Waynesburg, is an individualized teaching and training program whose primary goal is to support adults with Intellectual Disabilities and Autism.
+Licensed by the Department of Human Services, the program operates within the community and in the facility, which includes equipment and supplies to enhance the wide variety of activities offered to each individual.

-Separate community vocational and volunteer training programs are also available that provide real hands-on vocational and social skills training.
+Separate community vocational and volunteer training programs are also available to all adults who participate in the Adult Training Facility.
+These programs provide real, hands-on vocational and social skills training.

-At the Washington County site, a separate program operates within the Adult Training Facility (ATF), for individuals aged 60 years of age and older.
-The Older Adult Daily Living Center (OADLC) provides day services to adults with intellectual and developmental disabilities.
-This program is licensed by the Pennsylvania Department of Aging and focuses on enabling seniors to fully participate in, enjoy and enhance their retirement.
+At the Washington County site, a separate program operates within the Adult Training Facility for individuals 60 years of age and older.
+The Older Adult Daily Living Program provides day services to adults with Intellectual and Developmental Disabilities.
+This program is licensed by the Pennsylvania Department of Aging and focuses on enabling seniors to fully participate in, enjoy, and enhance their retirement.

 Contact us to schedule a tour of either facility.
-Complete an enrollment packet.
+While visiting our facilities, you can also complete an enrollment packet.

-We have facilities located in Greene and Washington counties.
+We have facilities located in Greene and Washington county.